OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Our proposed solution will enable you to spread your entire deployment lifecycle across multiple "Spaces".
 A "Space" is a concept we are [planning to introduce](/blog/2017-05/odcm-rfc.md), where each "Space" has its own set of projects, environments, lifecycles, teams, permissions, etc.

-Imagine if you could add a Space to your lifecycle and then promote a release to another Space.
+Imagine if you could add a Space to your Lifecycle and then promote a release to another Space.
 When you promote a release to another Space, Octopus could bundle up everything required to deploy that release into the environments in the **other** Space.
 We will also cater for scenarios where there is strict separation between your Spaces (think PCI DSS).
 That's why we're calling this feature **Remote Release Promotions**.

 - High-level architecture diagram (pretty picture) (Vanessa)
-- Release lifecycle (showing promotion through environments, then zones) (Vanessa)
+- Release Lifecycle (showing promotion through environments, then zones) (Vanessa)

 ### Lifecycles

-We think lifecycles should be self-contained within a Space, but give you the ability to compose your overall lifecycle across multiple Spaces.
-This gives the teams in each Space the ability to manage their own environments and lifecycles how they see fit.
-For example, a member of one Space might decide to introduce an environment into their lifecycle.
-We don't want the decision to introduce an environment into a lifecycle in one Space to have any impact on any other Spaces.
+We think Lifecycles should be self-contained within a Space, but give you the ability to compose your overall lifecycle across multiple Spaces.
+This gives the teams in each Space the ability to manage their own environments and Lifecycles how they see fit.
+For example, a member of one Space might decide to introduce an environment into their Lifecycle.
+We don't want the decision to introduce an environment into a Lifecycle in one Space to have any impact on any other Spaces.

-We also think lifecycles should be able to model interesting progressions that cross Space boundaries:
+We also think Lifecycles should be able to model interesting progressions that cross Space boundaries:

 1. You might want to promote a release through your test environments, then promote the release to one or more Spaces that manage the production environments.
 1. You might want to promote a release through your dev team's test environments, then promote the release to another Space managed by a QA team.
 When they are finished testing you want the dev team to promote that same release to yet another Space that manages your production environments.